pivotal/docs-tap/cert-mgr-contour-fcd/install.md

 from the Tanzu Application Platform package repository.

 >**Note** Use the instructions on this page if you do not want to use a profile to install packages.
-Both the full and light profiles include cert-manager, contour, and FluxCD Source Controller.
+All profiles include cert-manager, contour, and FluxCD Source Controller.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).

 ## <a id='cnr-prereqs'></a>Prerequisites